the time has come to

 Roll dice to gain resources.

-Spend Manna and Trees to grow your forest.
+Spend Manna and Terra to expand your forest.

 At the Dawn of your turn, you roll both dice together.

-You choose one of the dice to generate your Manna, and the other to generate your Trees.
+You choose one of the dice to generate your Manna, and the other to generate your Terra.
 You will spend both of these resources throughout your turn.

 If you roll the Ancient Blessing symbol, it acts as a double of the other die.
 In addition, you can use your Ancient's Blessing power on your turn.